MCP Server User Guide

 1. Check the README: /mnt/apps/docker/ai/mcp-server/README.md

-2. View API docs: https://docs.haiven.local
+2. View API docs: https://docs.haiven.site

 3. Check service status: Use status/docker tool